Mike Trout: 2013

 Trout indeed moved back to left field after Bourjos returned to the Angels' lineup on June 10.
 In his 249th career game, he scored his 200th career run, becoming the fastest player to accomplish this since Ted Williams (225 games) and Barney McCosky (236 games) did it in 1940.

 Trout represented the Angels in the 2013 Major League Baseball All-Star Game.
 He was the leading vote-getter among all AL outfielders and the first Angels position player to start in the All-Star Game since Vladimir Guerrero in 2007.
-In the month of July, Trout led all of baseball with an on-base percentage of .475 and OPS of 1.108.
+In July, Trout led all of baseball with an on-base percentage of .475 and OPS of 1.108.
 In addition, he was the only player in the American League to reach base in every game of the month and became the first Angels player to have two consecutive streaks of reaching base in at least 33 games.
 Trout continued his strong play in August, batting .337 with 6 home runs and an on-base percentage of .500.
 As in 2012, Trout's play declined somewhat in September, as he batted .281 with 4 home runs and 4 stolen bases.

 According to Baseball-Reference, Trout finished the 2013 season with 9.2 WAR, again the highest in baseball.
 Notably, Trout's walk rate increased from 10.5% in 2012 to 15.4% in 2013.
 Trout's 110 bases on balls led the American League.
 He again led the American League in power-speed number (29.7).
 Echoing the 2012 season, Miguel Cabrera won the 2013 AL MVP with 23 first-place votes, while Trout finished second with five.